+District and Campus Advisory Councils
-District and Campus Advisory Councils § 7.056.
-WAIVERS AND EXEMPTIONS. (a) Except as provided by Subsection (e), a school campus or district may apply to the commissioner for a waiver of a requirement, restriction, or prohibition imposed by this code or rule of the board or commissioner.

-(b) A school campus or district seeking a waiver must submit a written application to the commissioner not later than the 31st day before the campus or district intends to take action requiring a waiver.
-The application must include:

-(1) a written plan approved by the board of trustees of the district that states the achievement objectives of the campus or district and the inhibition imposed on those objectives by the requirement, restriction, or prohibition; and

-(2) written comments from the campus- or district-level committee established under Section 11.251.

-(c) If the commissioner objects to an application for a waiver, the commissioner must notify the school campus or district in writing that the application is denied not later than the 30th day after the date on which the application is received.
-If the commissioner does not notify the school campus or district of an objection within that time, the application is considered granted.

-(d) A waiver granted under this section is effective for the period stated in the application, which may not exceed three years.
+- \S 7.056.
+WAIVERS AND EXEMPTIONS. (a) Except as provided by Subsection (e), a school campus or district may apply to the commissioner for a waiver of a requirement, restriction, or prohibition imposed by this code or rule of the board or commissioner. - (b) A school campus or district seeking a waiver must submit a written application to the commissioner not later than the 31st day before the campus or district intends to take action requiring a waiver.
+The application must include: - (1) a written plan approved by the board of trustees of the district that states the achievement objectives of the campus or district and the inhibition imposed on those objectives by the requirement, restriction, or prohibition; and - (2) written comments from the campus- or district-level committee established under Section 11.251. - (c) If the commissioner objects to an application for a waiver, the commissioner must notify the school campus or district in writing that the application is denied not later than the 30th day after the date on which the application is received.
+If the commissioner does not notify the school campus or district of an objection within that time, the application is considered granted. - (d) A waiver granted under this section is effective for the period stated in the application, which may not exceed three years.
 A school campus or district for which a requirement, restriction, or prohibition is waived under this section for a period of three years may receive an exemption from that requirement, restriction, or prohibition at the end of that period if the campus or district has fulfilled the achievement objectives stated in the application.
-The exemption remains in effect until the commissioner determines that achievement levels of the campus or district have declined.

-(e) Except as provided by Subsection (f), a school campus or district may not receive an exemption or waiver under this section from:

-(1) a prohibition on conduct that constitutes a criminal offense;(2) a requirement imposed by federal law or rule, including a requirement for special education or bilingual education programs; or
+The exemption remains in effect until the commissioner determines that achievement levels of the campus or district have declined. - (1) a prohibition on conduct that constitutes a criminal offense; - (2) a requirement imposed by federal law or rule, including a requirement for special education or bilingual education programs; or - $\hbox{(3)} \quad \hbox{a requirement, restriction, or prohibition} \\$ - (A) essential knowledge or skills under Section 28.002 or minimum graduation requirements under Section 28.025; - (B) public school accountability as provided by Subchapters B, C, D, and G, Chapter 39; - (C) extracurricular activities under Section

-(D) health and safety under Chapter 38;

-(E) purchasing under Subchapter B, Chapter 44; (F) elementary school class size limits, except as provided by Section 25.112; (G) removal of a disruptive student from the classroom under Subchapter A, Chapter 37; (H) at-risk programs under Subchapter C, Chapter 29; (I) prekindergarten programs under Subchapter E,
+- (D) health and safety under Chapter 38; - (E) purchasing under Subchapter B, Chapter 44; - $\mbox{(F)}$ elementary school class size limits, except as provided by Section 25.112; - (G) removal of a disruptive student from the classroom under Subchapter A, Chapter 37; - (H) at-risk programs under Subchapter C, Chapter - (I) prekindergarten programs under Subchapter E, - Chapter 29; - (J) educator rights and benefits under

-Chapter 29;

-(J) educator rights and benefits under